nithu24/Abusive-Email-Classification/README.md

 ## Feature Engineering

-We leverage TF-IDF (Term Frequency-Inverse Document Frequency), a powerful NLP technique, to enhance our abusive email classification task.
+This project leverages the powerful NLP technique of TF-IDF (Term Frequency-Inverse Document Frequency) to enhance our abusive email classification task.

 ## Model Building

-We build models on different algorithms using parameters such as accuracy, precision and recall.
-While comparing, random forest got high accuracy. so we used random forest for final model building.
+I constructed models using different algorithms, considering performance metrics such as accuracy, precision, and recall.
+After comparing the results, I observed that the random forest algorithm achieved the highest accuracy.
+Consequently, I opted to utilize the random forest algorithm for the final model building.
 ![image](https://github.com/nithu24/Abusive-Email-Classification/assets/92521223/43b605ec-d83c-4d08-8cd0-7a7df0337a1c)

 ## Deployment

-We opted for Streamlit to deploy our solution, recognizing its capability to rapidly transform data scripts into accessible web applications.
-By simply providing the running script to the tool, it seamlessly converts our work into a user-friendly web app, offering an efficient way to showcase and share our results.
+I opted for Streamlit to deploy the solution, recognizing its capability to rapidly transform data scripts into accessible web applications.
+By simply providing the running script to the tool, it seamlessly converted my work into a user-friendly web app, offering an efficient way to showcase and share the results.
 ![image](https://github.com/nithu24/Abusive-Email-Classification/assets/92521223/31f690fb-cd49-444c-afcc-8d3608324bf5)

 ## Challenges

 1) Target class is imbalanced in nature
-2) We used random forest for model building and got 97% accuracy and in deployment also we are  predicting correctly but if we can get a out of vocabulary word at the time of testing which is not trained during training dataset.
+2)I employed the random forest for model building, achieving a commendable accuracy of 97%.
+During deployment, my predictions remained accurate.
+However, a challenge arose during testing: the potential for encountering out-of-vocabulary words not present in the training dataset.
+This scenario prompted me to explore strategies for improving the model's ability to handle previously unseen words.

 ## Solution to overcome challenges

 1) We used SMOTE to remove class imbalance
-2) We can use hugging face library which allows us to easily add new tokens to the vocabulary of an existing tokenizer like BERT, DISTILBERT etc. it is a pertained model which contains Wikipedia and book corpus words.
-Here we used DistilBERT because it is smaller faster cheaper and light transformer model trained by distilling BERT base.
+2) To tackle the above mentioned challenge, I utilized the Hugging Face library, which offers a convenient method for introducing new tokens to the vocabulary of existing tokenizers such as BERT and DistilBERT.
+These pretrained models encompass a wide range of vocabulary from sources like Wikipedia and book corpora.
+In my approach, I specifically employed DistilBERT due to its merits: it's a lightweight and efficient transformer model derived from BERT base through distillation, aligning well with the goals of achieving efficient enhancements to model performance.